 Treatment is moving beyond the physical, emotional, mental, and spiritual changes that occur when the body is detoxing and the mind is clearing up from alcohol or drugs.
 Sometimes “withdrawal” is physical as with alcohol, heroin, and prescription drugs.
-Treatment is offered to provide patients the experience of making necessary changes while receiving professional support, guidance and therapy.
-Education is provided during treatment, but it is the experience of gaining awareness, insight and judgement.
-Treatment is a group therapy process, rather than a “class.”
+Treatment is offered to provide patients the experience of making necessary changes while receiving professional support, guidance, and therapy.
+Education is provided during treatment, but it is the experience of gaining awareness, insight, and improved judgment.
+Substance use treatment is a group therapy process, rather than a “class.”

-Often the patient will become upset or angry during the treatment process .
+Frequently the patient will become upset or angry during the treatment process.
+Patients rarely understand that the withdrawal has disguised itself as anger, anxiety, depression, or other emotions.
 The patient will not understand or believe that their being upset is a craving to use or drink.
-Patients rarely understsand that the withdrawal has disguised itself as anger, anxiety, depression, or other emotions.
 The substance user will likely have dreams about using their drug of choice.

 First Step Services has three levels of treatment: Individual/family, Outpatient, and Intensive Outpatient.
-Inpatient treatment could be necessary before entering an outpatient program to ensure the person has “detoxed” in a safe environment with resources to deal with withdrawal symptoms .
+Inpatient treatment could be necessary before entering an outpatient program to ensure the person has “detoxed” in a safe environment with resources to deal with withdrawal symptoms.
 Inpatient begins with a detox period of 1 to 4 days, a process of allowing the majority of the drugs to process out of the patient’s body.
 With certain drugs, measurable amounts may linger in the system much longer than the detox period, especially marijuana.
-It could take 6 weeks or more for marijuana to no longer show up on urine drug tests. patient is usually ready to function after a few days.
-Detoxing from alcohol and “benzos” like Valium and Xanax, is the most dangerous.
+It could take 6 weeks or more for marijuana to no longer show up on urine drug tests. the patient is usually ready to function after a few days.
+Detoxing from alcohol and “benzos” like Valium and Xanax is the most dangerous.